Last Updated on

 - For tomato-based spaghetti, opt for a lighter-bodied wine, like Pinot Noir with will feel lively, bright and refreshing and lift up those more light citrus notes.
-Zinfandel also features high acidity, but will feel a bit richer because it has a fuller body.
+Zinfandel also features high acidity but will feel a bit richer because it has a fuller body.
 While lighter body wine works for most tomato-based sauces, if you’re adding meat, you want a fuller body to complement the ground beef.

-What flavor notes should I look for?
+What flavour notes should I look for?

-- Cream-based spaghetti pairs well with soft flavors.
+- Cream-based spaghetti pairs well with soft flavours.
 Stone fruit, light citrus, and touches of sweetness, such as honeysuckle and vanilla are ideal.
 Peach, apple and pineapple are also nice flavors that work quite well.
 If you do want to opt for bright red wine with a richer, especially creamy sauce, stick with red fruit flavors that blend deeper and also brighter flavors; strawberry, plum and and blackberry in Barbera are rounded out with notes of vanilla and anise.

 - Tomato-based spaghetti pairs best with bright citrus notes.
 Shy away from smooth flavors like vanilla and opt for more statement notes such as cherries, boysenberry, but the trick is to also add in some richer notes, almost jam-like, especially if you’re adding meat to your sauce.